Citasion/web-translations/en-US/docs/billing.md

 ## Can I change my premium subscription?

 Yes!
-You can change your subscription details in your Citasion account.
+You can change your subscription details in your BibNext account.
 It's easy:

-1. Log in to your Citasion account
+1. Log in to your BibNext account

 2. Click on the Account tab to the left